Twitch streaming has become quite popular over the last few years and many even found a way to turn this fun hobby into a job.

 Best Streaming Software for Low-End PC

 Probably every streamer is familiar with OBS – it is the most used streaming software, not just among amateurs, but among professionals as well.
+It is one of the best streaming tools out there!

 It doesn’t matter whether you own Mac, Windows, Linux – there are separate links for download, so you can easily get the version that will work on your computer.
 Below you can see other OBS minimum requirements.